nathancarter/weblurch/doc-src/plan.md

 ## Completing Validation

- * Add an event to group types for when a click or double-click happens on a grouper.
-Call the event handler in the group type with three parameters, the first the group object, the second a string "single" or "double" (which kind of click), and the third a string "open" or "close" (which grouper).
- * In the main app, create a stub handler for this event that just tests to be sure the event is coming through correctly.
  * Add to the Dialogs plugin a function that takes a string and a callback as parameters, creates a dialog displaying the string and no buttons, and ends by calling the callback, passing it a function that closes the